c-ngai/KirbyNightmareInDreamLand/README.txt

 Quit exits the program and continue restarts the game in room 1.
 Level Complete Screen happens when you enter the last door in Level 3.

+Use 'space' to pause the game and use 'space' again to unpause.

-Use 'q' to quit and 'r' to reset the current level back to its initial state (does not reset player health).
+Use 'q' to quit and 'r' to reset the current level back to its initial state.

 Use 'f1' to toggle debug mode for graphics.